 December 17th Update: Miss Philippines, Catriona Gray, was crowned Miss Universe on Sunday, December 16th.
 While Miss Spain (Angela Ponce) did not make the top 20 in the final competition, she still made history as the contest’s first transgender woman.

 Pride Month might be over, but that doesn’t mean we shouldn’t celebrate this latest victory for the LGBTQ community.
-For the first time in history, a transgender woman will be competing in the Miss Universe pageant, and this is obviously huge news.
+For the first time in history, a transgender woman competed in the Miss Universe pageant, and this is obviously huge news.

-Her caption is in Spanish, but she writes that she has finally accomplished a lifelong dream and that she will continue working towards tolerance and acceptance for all people.
+Ponce wrote, in Spanish, that she has finally accomplished a lifelong dream and that she will continue working toward tolerance and acceptance for all people.

 “Today begins a new chapter for me,” she wrote in Spanish.
 “I’m going to the @missuniverse pageant with the awareness and commitment to carry forward a message of inclusion, respect, tolerance, love for oneself, love for others.”